Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Knight straightened up and made the decision he’d been dreading.

-“QUARTERBACK, TEMPLAR.”
+"QUARTERBACK, TEMPLAR."
 He read off his authorization.
 QUARTERBACK was Brigadier Stewart, currently aboard the USS *San Diego* and responsible for authorizing every WMD they’d fired so far in the last four days.
 In his hands sat the keys that unlocked all of the most devastating power that the human race had to its name.

-*“TEMPLAR, QUARTERBACK.
+*"TEMPLAR, QUARTERBACK.
 Authorization received and acknowledged.
-Which asset do you require?”*
+Which asset do you require?"*

 Knight watched another tendril of the Swarm slip around the spike cordon and shave another half an AU off their safety margin.

-“QUARTERBACK, TEMPLAR,” he said, with his pulse ringing in his ears.
-“Fire WERBS.”
+"QUARTERBACK, TEMPLAR," he said, with his pulse ringing in his ears.
+"Fire WERBS."

 ---